trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 ## Summary

-Now, you are able to understand ticket.
+Now, you understand tickets.
 If you want to learn more about tickets, read this great article [here](https://www.marigold.dev/post/tickets-for-dummies).

-On next training, you will learn how to upgrade smart contracts.
+In the next training, you will learn how to upgrade smart contracts.

 When you are ready, continue to [Part 4: Smart contract upgrades](./part-4).